 An ‘aggravated offense’ is defined by Idaho Code 18-8303(1).
 If the victim was under the age of thirteen, then you are disqualified from filing.

 If you meet the above criteria, then you qualify to petition the district court for a hearing.
 However, you are not off the registry yet.
 The next step is to file the petition.

 Where must you file the petition?

-Contact Atkinson Law Office today.
+Contact Atkinson Law Offices today.

 Call today to speak to a lawyer about filing your petition for release from the sex offender registry.
 The initial consultation is free of charge.